-If the proof is Then the additional information needed is Signed statement Signature of the person providing the Agency verification information; and Date the statement or agency form was completed.
+If the proof is Then the additional information needed is Signed statement Agency verification Signature of the person providing the information; and Date the statement or agency form was completed.
 Collateral contact The name, title and phone number of the individual who provided the information; and Date of the collateral contact.

-Term Definition Federal Data Services Hub The hub will provide one connection to the common federal data sources.
+Term Definition The hub will provide one connection to the common federal data sources.
 These data sources are used to verify a customer's application information such as income, benefits, citizenship and immigration status.
 The hub will provide one connection to the common state data sources.
 These data sources are used to verify a customer's application information.